gorhamc/ynab/README.md

+# What is YNAB?

+You Need A Budget ([YNAB](https://www.youneedabudget.com/)) is a web based implementation of envelope budgeting, or sometimes called zero-base budgeting.

 # What is this?

 This repo is a Rust implementation of a ynab client.
 The goal of this project is to make it simple to interact with the ynab api's.